The qualified electronic signature: insights into processes, security and application

 Imagine this: You only have a few hours left to conclude an important contract, but the law requires it to be in writing.
 The contractual partner is hundreds of kilometers away and the usual postal service is not an option.
 In an increasingly digitalized world, in which contracts are increasingly concluded online, the qualified electronic signature (QES) is the solution for legally compliant and fast action.
 It makes it possible to sign contracts in a legally valid manner and without being physically present - an indispensable tool for companies and private individuals in the digital age.

-But what exactly is a qualified electronic signature?
+What exactly is a qualified electronic signature?

 The qualified electronic signature (QES) is a signature option that allows contracts and documents to be signed digitally and in a legally secure manner.
 Among the various types of electronic signatures, the QES is the most secure and legally binding variant.
 It comes closest to a handwritten signature and meets the strictest legal requirements.
 The QES ensures that the signature is clearly assigned to a specific person and protects against subsequent changes to the document.
 This means that it is legally equivalent to a handwritten signature and is used for contracts with high liability or legally required written form.
 Its security standards offer maximum probative value in the event of legal disputes.